CSV and TSV files as tables

 For these files, a Data tab is available in the lower left corner of text editor.
 In the Data tab, you can edit the data in data editor.
 For full information about data editor, refer to Data Editor Dialog.

 The data editor is available if the following conditions are satisfied:

-- The bundled Database Tools and SQL plugin is enabled.
-For more information, see Managing Plugins.
+The bundled Database Tools and SQL plugin is enabled.
+For more information, refer to Plugins.

-- The file name extension is associated with the text file type.
-For more information, see File Types.
+The filename extension is associated with the text file type.
+For more information, refer to File types.

-- Right-click inside a delimited text file and then click Edit as Table.
+Right-click inside a delimited text file and then click Edit as Table.
 Alternatively, you can click the Edit as Table icon in the editor.

 Click the column header to toggle between sorting directions: ascending, descending, and initial unsorted state.